Ikotas/25fpsIVTCGuide/README.md

 <br>
 This is a guide for IVTC from 29.97fps to 25fps.<br>
 This guide is only available in Japanese, but Chrome's translation is excellent these days, so I hope it will not be a problem to understand the meaning.<br>
-If you have any questions about the meaning, please contact me via Issue.<br>
+If you have any questions about the meaning, please contact me via Issues.<br>
 I hope it will be useful.

 ---